apieschel/wordpress-sandbox/README.md

 WordPress theme sandbox for exploring algorithms, data structures, and WordPress quirks.
 Built on the Underscores starter theme.
-Should work an any standard WordPress installation.
+Should work on any standard WordPress installation.